tech-srl/differential/README.md

 - Correlating - Creates a correlating program out of a guarded program and a tagged guarded program.
 Correlation is done at the function level such that functions keep their original prototypes.
 Caveats exist mainly for looping programs, in case loops do not align.

-cdizy - Analyzer for Semantic Differencing using Correlating Program
+dizy - Analyzer for Semantic Differencing using Correlating Program
 --------------------------------------------------------------------
+``make dizy`` to build.
+Further details (for now :) can be found in the paper.

-idizy - Analyzer for Iterative Semantic Differencing of Programs
+score - Analyzer for Semantic Differencing of Programs via Speculative Correlation
 ----------------------------------------------------------------
+``make score`` to build.
+Further details (for now :) can be found in the paper.

 ** All tools accept command line arguments for include libraries and defining macros.